 React Native Upgrade Helper also suggests useful content to read while upgrading.
-That in most cases includes a dedicated blog post published on React Native blog as well as the raw changelog.
+In most cases includes a dedicated blog post published on React Native blog as well as the raw changelog.

 Finally, you should try running the application.
 If everything is working - perfect.
 The upgrade was smooth and you can call it a day!
 On a more serious note though – now you should check if there are newer versions of other dependencies you use!
 They may be shipping important performance improvements.

 Unfortunately, there’s also another, a bit more pessimistic scenario.
 Your app may not build at all or may instantly crash with a red screen.
-In that case, it is very likely that some of your third-party dependencies are not working properly and you need to make them compatible with your React Native version.
+In that case, likely some of your third-party dependencies are not working correctly and you need to make them compatible with your React Native version.

 Upgrading third-party libraries

-Benefit: You’re running latest versions which translates to more features and better support
+Running latest React Native version means more features and better support

-Here is an example: Last year, Google has announced that all Android applications submitted to Google Play after August 1, 2019 have to be 64-bit.
-In order to continue developing your application and shipping new features, you had to upgrade to React Native 0.59 and perform necessary adjustments.
+Here is an example: in 2019, Google announced that all Android applications submitted to Google Play after August 1, 2019 have to be 64-bit.
+To continue developing your application and shipping new features, you had to upgrade to React Native 0.59 and perform the necessary adjustments.